 No doubt 2020 was a turbulent year, but leaders who keep focused on a brighter future with a flexible, measurable plan to get there will thrive.
 As Mahatma Gandhi once said: “The future depends on what you do today”.
-As the world continues to evolve rapidly, impactful leaders accept the change is constant, and one must be willing to pivot.
+As the world continues to evolve rapidly, impactful leaders accept that change is constant, and one must be willing to pivot.
 Legitimate leaders are risk-takers.
-They make sacrifices for the greater good, volunteer to venture into the unknown and endure hardship before others.
+They make sacrifices for the greater good, volunteer to venture into the unknown, and endure hardship before others.

 Uncertainty is no justification for fear and complacency.
 It is quite the opposite.
 When change accelerates, courage, bravery, and creativity are your strongest allies.
 Business prosperities depend on human ingenuity.
 Companies have an opportunity to use their resourceful thinking to reinvent the employee experience, to attract, engage and retain talented people.
 Companies must champion diversity, inclusion, and a sense of belonging to help people achieve happiness and success.

-For leaders and business to succeed in a transformed world of work, they must be equipped with an adaptable mindset, an open heart, and flexible working practices to navigate the new normal.
+For leaders and businesses to succeed in a transformed world of work, they must be equipped with an adaptable mindset, an open heart, and flexible working practices to navigate the new normal.
 Here’s how to get started.

 - What matters to you more than anything in your life?

 - What inspires you to be better as a leader?

 - How would you know you had embodied that value?

 - What would it look, hear, and feel like?

 Asking these questions illuminates the path forward with clarity, confidence, and inspiration to move toward the future you desire.